wp-plugins/thinktwit/readme.txt

 This means that you are making too many requests to Twitter.
 If you are not using caching you should turn this on, and if you are already using it then you should decrease the frequency that requests are made e.g. change update frequency from "Live (cached)" to "Hourly".

+= What is live updates and how does it work? =
+Live updates allow periodic updates to the user's screen every set number of seconds i.e. if this was set to 10 seconds then every 10 seconds a call would be made to ThinkTwit to request any new Tweets.
+To use this feature you must have no-caching turned on.

+NOTE: Even though you may be have a high frequency set this does not mean you will definitely get new tweets within that frequency.
+This is dependent upon the frequency of updates that you have set in the update frequency for that widget, shortcode or your Output Anywhere call.
+If you are using caching then the call will be made to the ThinkTwit cache and not Twitter itself - it is recommended that you use caching and not live calls if using live updates or else you may find yourself blocked from Twitter.

 == Internationalisation (i18n) ==